AxelRK32/Portfolio/3DAsteroids/README.md

 Some of the more notable features that I made for this is the player, asteroid behaviour, the looping of the arena and the remaining asteroids counter.

 ## -Asteroids
-Since the asteroids are the central focus of the game, I spent a lot of time tweeking and reworking it.
+Since the asteroids are the central focus of the game, I spent a lot of time tweeking and reworking their behaviour.
 In order to easily seperate each asteroid type, I made them into three different blueprints for each size.
 When an asteroid is first spawned in, it first gets a random asteroid model from a list.
 After that they get a downward force applied along with some random force in the other directions.
 Since each asteroid has gravity and linear/angular damping turned off, the asteroids will continue falling as the same pace endlessly.
 The final thing that the asteroid does when spawning, is add itself to the asteroid counters list.

 <details>
   <summary>Starting nodes snippet for an asteroid</summary>